carpentries-incubator/capstone-novice-spreadsheet-biblio/_episodes/03-extract.md

 {: .output}

-That's close to what we want, but not quite right: since authors' names are actually separated by a semi-colon and a space, and we're only splitting on semi-colons, the second and subsequent name on each line comes out with an unwanted space at the front.
+That's close to what we want, but not quite right: since authors' names are actually separated by a semicolon and a space, and we're only splitting on semicolons, the second and subsequent name on each line comes out with an unwanted space at the front.
-What happens if we try to split on a semi-colon plus a space?
+What happens if we try to split on a semicolon plus a space?

 ~~~
 # display-authors-1.py